OKStateACM/CryptoWorkshop/Notes_draft.md

   - First published by Whitfield Diffie and Martin Hellman in 1976
     - But actually conveived before then by researchers at GCHQ, Great Britain's secret intelligence agency
   - Allows parties to decide on a secret key even in the presence of evesdroppers.
+  - Not actually an encryption scheme, but a key generation scheme to be used in conjunction with some other form of encryption.
  #### The Math:
   - Let's go back to the idea of modular arithmetic
   - Choose a prime "p" and a number "g"